YukunJ/Teach-Myself-CPP/level_db_note.md

 It internally keeps 2 doubly-linked list `lru_` and `in_use_`, which are mutually exclusive.
 What's in `in_use_` means some clients currently hold reference to that `Cache::Handle*`, and the entries in that list `in_use_` does not have a particular order.
 What's in `lru_` is sorted by least-recent-used priority that is not currently used by client.
 The minimal reference count to keep is 1 in `lru_` and `>1` to be in `in_use_`.

 The logic here is, when client `Lookup` and get a `Cache::Handle*`, it will be moved to the `in_use_` list if not already there.
 When they are done with that cache entry and call `Release`, the reference count will drop by 1.
 When it reaches `1`, which means there is no client referencing this entries except for the Cache object, it will be moved from `in_use_` back to the `lru_`'s head, indicating it is the most recently accessed cache entry.
 After client insert a new cache entry, it will perform cache evicting base on the LRU policy.

+##### ShardedLRUCache

+This is the final version of the leveldb built-in LRU cache.
+Basically it maintains an arry of 16 `LRUCache` we discussed above in an effort to further balance-split the traffic.
+Upon an `Insert` or `Lookup`, it will first hash the key and bitwise `&` operation the last 4 bits to pick the corresponding single `LRUCache` instance and pass along the operations.